-After two successful exhibitions in New York City in 2018 and 2021, along with an equally successful run in Los Angeles in 2019, Sunnyhues Entertainment is bringing its wildly popular immersive art exhibition, the Happy-Go-Lucky Exhibit 2022 (HGL), this spring to Miami.
+After two successful exhibitions in New York City in 2018 and 2021, along with an equally successful run in Los Angeles in 2019, Sunnyhues Entertainment is bringing its wildly popular immersive art exhibition, the Happy-Go-Lucky Exhibit 2022 (HGL) to Miami.

 The Happy-Go-Lucky Exhibit (HGL) is a fully immersive and interactive art exhibition that inspires visitors to indulge in positive energy, celebrate their uniqueness, and create memories that radiate happiness.

 HGL launched in 2018 with a single concept in mind: The guest is the star, we are the stage.
 It opened its doors in New York with great fanfare, entertaining more than 15,000 visitors in a month, including students, young professionals, tourists, and families.